AD Blocker Detected

 • Metabolism issues

-Certified exercise physiologists also work with athletes to help them build their strength, endurance, flexibility, and overall fitness level.
-They may work in college-level athletic training programs, fitness gyms and facilities, rehabilitation clinics that focus on amateur, collegiate, or professional athletes, or even have their own companies.
+Certified exercise physiologists also work with athletes to help them build their strength, endurance, flexibility, and overall fitness levels.
+They may work in college-level athletic training programs, fitness gyms and facilities, rehabilitation clinics focusing on amateur, collegiate, or professional athletes, or even have their own companies.

-Certified exercise physiologists may be hired by sports medicine or training facilities to create specific fitness programs to help athletes recover from any injuries they endured and help prevent injuries in the future.
-There are also athletic equipment companies that hire certified exercise physiologists to help with the design of sports equipment.
+Sports medicine or training facilities may hire certified exercise physiologists to create specific fitness programs to help athletes recover from any injuries they endured and help prevent injuries in the future.
+There are also athletic equipment companies that hire certified exercise physiologists to help design sports equipment.

 What are the Best Places to Study Exercise Physiology?

-There are academic programs all over the world that offer bachelor’s and master’s programs in exercise physiology.
-Concordia University comes out as one of the top programs, with a bachelor’s and master’s program offered at its Saint Paul location and a Master’s of Science in Applied Exercise Science available at its Chicago location.
+Academic programs worldwide offer bachelor’s and master’s programs in exercise physiology.
+Concordia University is one of the top programs, with a bachelor’s and master’s program offered at its Saint Paul location and a Master’s of Science in Applied Exercise Science available at its Chicago location.

 Other programs across the country are offered in the classroom or online as follows:

-These are just a few of the best places to study exercise physiology and you should choose your educational path based on what career you may want to have in the future.
-For example, if you are interested in sports coaching, you may want to attend the University of Northern Colorado and attain a Master of Arts in Sports Coaching.
+These are just a few of the best places to study exercise physiology, and you should choose your educational path based on what career you want to have in the future.
+For example, if you are interested in sports coaching, you may wish to attend the University of Northern Colorado and attain a Master of Arts in Sports Coaching.

-The University of Texas of the Permian Basin offers an online program that ends with a Master of Science in Kinesiology and gives students the opportunity to take classes from a consortium of universities working within one system.
-If you have a Bachelor’s in Kinesiology, this is a great opportunity to work with a variety of graduate professors.
+The University of Texas of the Permian Basin offers an online program that ends with a Master of Science in Kinesiology and allows students to take classes from a consortium of universities working within one system.
+If you have a Bachelor’s in Kinesiology, this is an excellent opportunity to work with various graduate professors.

 Is Exercise Physiologist a Good Career?

-A certified exercise physiologist can be a great career for an individual who enjoys physical activity and excels in the sciences and medical coursework.
+A certified exercise physiologist can be an excellent career for an individual who enjoys physical activity and excels in the sciences and medical coursework.
 Since you are integrating physical activity and exercise programs with disease and illness prevention, better sports performance, and the rehabilitation of athletes and everyday individuals.

-Exercise physiologists have a wide range of working conditions, which make this type of career very marketable.
-Whether it is working with professional athletes, teaching in academia, helping with cardiac rehabilitation, or even working with the military, every day is different in this career.
+Exercise physiologists have a wide range of working conditions, which makes this type of career very marketable.
+Whether working with professional athletes, teaching in academia, helping with cardiac rehabilitation, or even working with the military, every day is different in this career.
 You could own your company or work in the following:

 • College and university athletic training programs